grackle-project/grackle/doc/source/Parameters.rst

 .. c:var:: int use_dust_density_field

-   Flag to provide the dust density as a field using the :c:data:`dust_density` pointer in the :c:type:`grackle_field_data` struct.
+   When :c:data:`dust_chemistry` is set to 1, use this flag to provide the dust density as a field using the :c:data:`dust_density` pointer in the :c:type:`grackle_field_data` struct.
 If set to 0, the dust density takes the value of :c:data:`local_dust_to_gas_ratio` multiplied by the metallicity.
 Default: 0.

 .. c:var:: int use_volumetric_heating_rate